 We delivers a significant cost advantage to merchants, particularly those operating with low inventories in fast moving industries such as electronics, fashion and footwear.

 Airfreight is fast-moving, challenging and constantly changing – it’s the nature of the business.
-A1 China freight is one of the largest air freight transportation providers from China to honduras offering a full and comprehensive package of premium, value-added services and specialist products all of which are specifically tailor-made for you.
+A1 China freight is one of the largest air freight transportation providers from China to Botswana offering a full and comprehensive package of premium, value-added services and specialist products all of which are specifically tailor-made for you.

 A1 China freight sea freight department gives you the option of groupage, also known as less than container load (LCL).
 Additionally we can provide all types of full load containers (FCL), from 20-foot general-purpose containers, to flat bed, open top and refrigerated (Reefer) containers for perishable products.